 You’ll never shower or wear makeup again

 We all know the stereotypical image of a new mother.
 She’s wearing spit-up stained pajamas, her hair is in a greasy top-knot, and her eyes bear the evidence of weeks of sleep deprivation.
 While this generalization might be true in those early days of motherhood, don’t believe the myth that you’ll never find your stride again.
 Like all new and significant life changes, motherhood takes some getting used to.
 Finding a new normal can be a long and exhausting process, but you’ll get there.
 Catherine O’Brien, MA, LMFT, a relationship therapist who specializes in helping families prepare for the transition from pregnancy to parenthood, told psychcentral.com that it’s imperative for women to recognize their own need for self-care in order to be the best mother possible for their child.
 “If you are tired and stressed out, honor yourself and take some time to ‘fill your cup’,” she advised.
 “Your time with your baby will be better for it.”
 While having the time to flat iron your hair or get a mani again might feel light-years away, simple changes can boost the way you feel about yourself.
 Making an effort to put on clean clothes (even if it’s another pair of yoga pants), and swiping on lipstick can go a long way to improve how you feel throughout your day.
-Learn about tricks to help new moms sneak in postpartum exercise (when you’re ready).

 You should enjoy every moment